-THE YAB MILESTONE GUIDE OVERVIEW
+THE YAB MILESTONE GUIDE

 INTRO & SUMMARY

-This document, created by Lauren Leonardis at Rind and Reason Consulting LLC on behalf of the National Homelessness Law Center (NHLC), is an overview of the YAB Milestone Guide & Marker Tool; a resource developed to support communities in the development of a Youth Action Board (YAB) that is sustainable, supportive, and effective.
+This document, created by Lauren Leonardis at Rind and Reason Consulting LLC on behalf of the National Homelessness Law Center (NHLC), is an overview of the YAB Milestone Guide & Marker Tool; a resource developed to support communities in the development of Youth Leadership & a Youth Action Board (YAB) that is sustainable, supportive, and effective.
 YABs consist of youth and young adults who have experienced homelessness and housing instability, their purpose is to create opportunities for young people to participate in the shaping of programs and policies in their local communities, and to support the development of youth leadership.

 NHLC is highly dedicated to ensuring young people are being supported, compensated, and uplifted appropriately and legally.
 They previously created a Youth Compensation Legal Guide with a ton of other relevant and helpful information.